 Another benefit in adding a tone is that it's easier to hold a color tone than a true neutral black and white print.
-There are several strategies to add a color tone to your image.
-We explore two of them below.
+There are several strategies to add a color tone to your image, such as using a photo filter or adjusting the curves.

 a.
 Use a Photo Filter

 Go to Image > Adjustments > Photo Filter.
 Select from the presets or choose your own color.

 If your version of Photoshop does not have the Photo Filter feature, you can accomplish similar effects with the Curve tool.